Wrath of Man: Plot

-Five months after the robbery, Patrick Hill joins Fortico Security as an armored truck guard.
-His manager Terry commends his references and company trainer "Bullet" nicknames him "H".
+Five months after the opening scene's robbery, Patrick Hill joins Fortico Security as an armored truck guard.
+His manager, Terry, commends his references, and company trainer "Bullet" nicknames him "H".
 Hill barely passes firearm training and gets off to a rocky start with his colleagues, including “Boy Sweat” Dave and Dana Curtis.
-During a pickup, Bullet is taken hostage, and Hill convinces a panicked Dave to comply with the robbers before he disposes of the entire crew with expert marksmanship and merciless efficiency.
+During a pickup, Bullet is taken hostage and Hill convinces a panicked Dave to comply with the robbers before he disposes of the entire crew with expert marksmanship and merciless efficiency.
 Hill is questioned by FBI agents investigating the first robbery.
 The FBI investigators bring their suspicions about Hill to their superior, Agent King, who tells them to leave Hill alone.
-Hill receives a dossier of Fortico employee files and an autopsy report.
-Three months later, Hill and Bullet are waylaid in Chinatown, but the robbers flee at the sight of Hill.
+Hill receives a dossier of Fortico employee files and an autopsy report from the opening scene's murder.
+Three months later, Hill and Bullet become the targets of a new heist.
+They are waylaid in their truck in Chinatown, but the robbers flee at the sight of Hill.
 Hill continues to investigate his coworkers and they become increasingly suspicious of him.